saurabhgwari/saurabhgwari.github.io/_posts/send-multiple-mails/2021-02-21-send-multiple-mails.md

 df.head()
 ```

 Emailer function below takes input each row from above table and generates draft email.
-Here the name of person changes in each email, but other values such as "Status" can be used in email body as well with attachements etc.
+Here the name of person changes in each email, but other values such as "Status" can be used in email body as well with attachments etc.

 <div>